stellar-deprecated/docs/guides/anchor/2-bridge-server.md

           'USD', 'GAIUIQNMSXTTR4TGZETSQCGBTIF32G2L5P4AML4LFTMTHKM44UHIN6XQ'),
         amount: '1'
       }))
-      // Use the memo to indicate the customer this payment is intended for .addMemo(StellarSdk.Memo.text('Amy'))
+      // Use the memo to indicate the customer this payment is intended for.
+      .addMemo(StellarSdk.Memo.text('Amy'))
       .build();
     transaction.sign(sourceKeys);